chen97/SRT2PRXML/README.md

 # SRT2PRXML

-A tool for converting the subtitle file (SRT) to PremierePro supported XML.
+A tool for converting the subtitle file (SRT) to PremierePro-supported XML.

 Website: http://srt2prxml.chdo.xyz